KierstonHill83/Random-Meal-Generator/README.md

 4. Create shopping list
 5. Base recipes off seasonal foods
 6. Recipes based off weather in the area (summer vs winter)
+7. On home page have a way to get a random meal with filters
+8. Login to plan meals for the whole week
+9. Dates on the calendar(angular.moment?)
+10. Have more then 1 week on the calendar, maybe a month?